-Donaldson’s HR helps Keuchel, Braves beat Marlins 4-3
+Culberson’s ‘clutch’ throw saves Braves’ 4-3 win over Miami

 TRAINER’S ROOM

 Marlins: Anderson (elbow contusion) may be cleared for a return to the lineup following the All-Star break after being limited to pinch-hitting in the three-game series.
-He has missed five straight starts. … Cooper started after leaving Saturday night’s game with cramping in his right leg.
+He has missed five straight starts.

-Braves: SS Dansby Swanson (sore left quadriceps) started, as expected, after missing the first two games of the series.
+Braves: SS Dansby Swanson (sore left quadriceps) was 0 for 5 after missing the first two games of the series.

 UP NEXT

-Marlins: Manager Don Mattingly has not announced his rotation for a three-game home series against the New York Mets following the All-Star break, beginning on Friday.
+Marlins: Mattingly has not announced his rotation for a three-game home series against the New York Mets following the All-Star break, beginning on Friday.

 Braves: Keuchel, RHP Julio Teheran (5-6, 3.75) and RHP Mike Soroka (9-1, 2.42) will be Atlanta’s starters for their three-game series at San Diego, beginning on Friday.